xiadnoring/manapi-qt-extension/README.md

 Required [ManapiHttp](https://github.com/xiadnoring/manapi-http) version is ```1.0.2```

 > [!WARNING]
-> Qt6.10 does not work because they have broken
+> Qt6.10 does not work because they broke
 > their Event Dispatcher API

 ### Import